chandangowdam/sample-project-demo/README.md

 # sample-project-demo
-this is my first sample repositiry
+this is my first sample repository.